 More Pothos Plants:

-Caring for the Manjula Pothos is not difficult, we have put together a printable care guide that covers all the tips and tricks you need for a healthy plant.
+Manjula Pothos care is not difficult, we have put together a printable care guide that covers all the tips and tricks you need for a healthy plant.

 - This aroid requires a light soil.